-The School operates under a charter granted by the Miami-Dade School Board (the "School Board").
-The current charter expires on June 30, 2016 and may be renewed for a maximum of an additional five years, unless a longer term is required by law or by mutual written agreement between the School and the School Board.
+The School operates under a charter granted by the School Board.
+The current charter expires on June 30, 2026 and may be renewed for a maximum of an additional five years, unless a longer term is required by law or by mutual written agreement between the School and the School Board.
 Upon the expiration of the charter, the School Board may elect not to renew the charter under grounds specified in the charter.
 However, the School Board may terminate the current charter at any time if good cause is shown.
 In the event of termination of the charter, any property purchased by the School with public funds and any unencumbered public funds revert back to the School Board.